 - Remote access: Sending Quests home with students in an educational setting brings a whole slew of challenges too great to cover in this summary.

-- Quality and Realism: Because the Quest is a mobile device, the processing capability is substantially diminished.
+- Quality and Realism: Because the Quest is a lightweight mobile device, the processing capability is substantially diminished.
 Of course, there are high quality VR applications available on the Quest.
 However, it’s important to keep in mind that these were developed by large development studios, with substantial development budgets.
 The optimization required to achieve this level of quality is non-trivial, so it isn’t yet reasonable to assume every VR developer will begin creating content of equivalent quality without incurring substantial development costs.
 Connecting to a PC multiplies your processing capabilities.
 This also offers a far more efficient on ramp to high quality VR training experiences with greater realism and interactivity.

 - Oculus for Business, an initiative announced earlier this year, purports to offer higher priced hardware ($999 for Quest), which introduces systems for easier content distribution and managing multiple headsets.
 Unless you’re prepared to make a substantial investment in a very large number of headsets, this may not be your best option.
 In our experience, most schools are still in early experimental stages.
-Because of this, a single $999 Oculus Quest is perhaps less attractive and capable than a $1,500 Oculus Rift / PC station to get started with.
+Because of this, a single $999 Oculus Quest is perhaps less attractive and capable than a $1,500 PC VR station to get started with.
 This is especially true given the reality of other considerations listed above.
 A recent report by Road to VR discusses the current situation the Oculus for Business program (link).

 That’s all for now!
-I hope this is useful information as you explore the integration of VR training and education in your organization.
+We hope this is useful information as you explore the integration of VR training and education in your organization.
 Please feel free to reach out via the contact form below if you have any questions, or subscribe to our newsletter to stay updated on the latest and greatest from the virtual frontier.

 Send Us a Note